 Top Tip!
 Make this dish super quick and easy by starting with pre-cooked chicken strips.
 Simply dice and warm in a skillet with the sauce for a few minutes.

 I like to do all my vegetable chopping first.
-Then I set the noodles to soak (just so they don’t soak longer than 10 minutes and get too mushy).
-Then I mix up the peanut sauce and dice the chicken.
+Then I set the noodles to soak.
+Next I mix up the peanut sauce and dice the chicken.
 Heat both in a skillet or saucepan until the sauce melts and is smooth.
 Add the softened noodles to the skillet and cook in the sauce for a minute, then toss it all together with vegetables in a large bowl.

 If you can’t find Wonton Strips, you could fry up your own from wonton wrappers or I think the fried chow mein noodles would make a decent substitute.